August 10, 2020

 The tower of Babel, when men used their common language to build to reach the heavens as a unified force minus God.
 Noah, whose name means “rest”, died 10 years later (Genesis 9:29).

-Jesus Christ brought judgement of fire upon the earth.
+Jesus Christ brought judgement fire into this world (John 9:39).
 There is no need to wait for it because it has already come.
 It was in the mouth, actions, death, and resurrection of Jesus Christ.
 And it came as the fire on the tongues of men by the Holy Spirit on the day of Pentecost (Acts 2:1).

 answered, saying unto them all, I

 indeed baptize you with water; but one mightier than I cometh, the latchet of

 whose shoes I am not worthy to unloose: He shall baptize you with the Holy